 History Of Lingerie – Victorian, Edwardian & 1920s

 History Of Lingerie - Victorian, Edwardian & 1920s

-What kind of underwear did Edwardian ladies, Victorian working class women and 1920s flappers wear?
-Although the terms didn’t change much between the Victorian era and the 1920s, the look of the lingerie changed dramatically.
-While Victorian women wore a chemise next to their skin, 1920s women wore a teddy instead.
+The look of the lingerie changed dramatically between the Victorian era and the 1920s.
+While Victorian women wore a chemise next to the skin, 1920s women wore a teddy instead.
 But even if the terms are different, the function was the same: to protect the body from the corset and vice versa.
 Yes, contrary to popular belief, 1920s women still wore corsets!

-In general, Victorian women wore the most underwear, especially before the invention of the crinoline – while 1920s flapper preferred to wear only the bare necessities.
-Victorian women wore a chemise, drawers, corset, corset cover, and many petticoats.
-1920s women, on the contrary, often wore only two pieces of lingerie: a teddy and slip.
+In general, Victorian women wore the most underwear, especially before the invention of the crinoline.
+Whereas 1920s flappers preferred to wear only the bare necessities.
+Victorian women usually wore a chemise, drawers, corset, corset cover and many petticoats.
+1920s women, on the other hand, often wore only two pieces of lingerie: a teddy and slip.

+History Of Lingerie – Victorian, Edwardian & 1920s